• Art magazine

 Craftsmanship is required in that classic training in color theory , drawing, image structure and iconography is helpful.
 But art has a lot more to do with seeing - because it is ultimately the recipient, the viewer who decides what art is (and the market, which is in the hands of the viewer).

 Seeing means that something is perceived with the eyes.
-This perception is passed on to the brain in the form of electrical signals via the nerve pathways.
-There, the signals in information on brightness, contrast, color and due to their nature are covered in a distance and size ratings.
+This perception is transmitted to the brain in the form of electrical signals through the nerve pathways.
+There, the signals are translated back into information about brightness, contrast, colour, and, based on their characteristics, into distance and size relations.

 The result is the "picture" that we see and (thanks to other nerve pathways, a lot of information stored in the memory and an unconscious thinking).